 A young woman, Angie Dodge, was violently raped and murdered in her apartment in Idaho Falls in 1996.
 Circumstances led the investigators to a suspect who was detained and interrogated.
 A confession was made and he was convicted.
 Although he was convicted, little DNA evidence was available.
 A semen stain was found at the scene, but it did not match the man who was convicted.
 No other suspects in the case matched the DNA.

-Fast forward 20 years, evidence that was not viable to collect from with traditional collection methods was sampled with the M-Vac.
+Fast forward 20 years.
+Evidence that was not viable to collect from with traditional collection methods was sampled with the M-Vac®.
 The evidence included other personal items.
 The collection was completed and the samples were tested.
 None of the major Y-STR profiles matched the convicted man.
 What was discovered was the fact that the semen stain profile and the DNA found on the newly sampled personal items were consistent.
-The convicted man, Chris Tapp, was release from prison after a resentencing hearing on March 22, 2017 and exonerated on July 17, 2019.
+The convicted man, Chris Tapp, was released from prison after a resentencing hearing on March 22, 2017 and exonerated on July 17, 2019.
 The alleged perpetrator has been found, arrested and is awaiting trial.

-The M-Vac made it possible to determine what DNA material was on the personal items and significantly strengthen the DNA evidence.
+The M-Vac® made it possible to determine what DNA material was on the personal items and significantly strengthened the DNA evidence.

 If you have questions please click here.